Image of person arranging items on a mood board

 • Self-kindness: Being gentle instead of harsh toward yourself.

-• Common humanity: Remembering that everyone struggles sometimes.
+• Common humanity: Remembering that everyone struggles sometimes and there's no hierarchy of pain.

 • Mindfulness: Observing your emotions without overidentifying with them.